Social Sharing

 “That’s cultural, and we type of need that.”

-Since transferring to P.E.I., Ignace said he finds it challenging to discover a barber or hairdresser aware of reducing his hair.
+Since transferring to P.E.I., Ignace said he finds it challenging to discover a barber or hairdresser who is aware of reducing his hair.
 He stated he’s been to a minimum of three exclusive barbershops in Charlottetown.
 While they all made him experience welcome, he said he hasn’t been able to find a barber or salon that focuses on, or focuses on, slicing black hair.

-“People need to recognize, right; we do not have identical hair.
+“People need to recognize, right, we do not have identical hair.
 The same concepts, the identical rules don’t practice while you’re cutting our hair,” Ignace said.

-In some cases, barbers have advised him they do not know how to reduce his hair because they haven’t performed it before or are not at ease with the method concerned, which he says lots of his buddies have skilled.
+In some cases, barbers have advised him they do not know how to reduce his hair because they haven’t performed it before or are not at ease with the method concerned, which he says lots of his buddies have learned.

-“I feel like I can not discover with the store; you understand I feel like there’s no illustration for me here,” Ignace said.
+“I feel like I can not discover with the store; you understand, I feel like there’s no illustration for me here,” Ignace said.

 Hard to discover products